< Expand the Menu to access our Tree Identification Pages

 Black Olive Berry Elaeocarpus holopetalus Other names: Black Oliveberry, Mountain Quandong

-Temperate rainforests at higher altitudes receiving frosts and snow are the prefered habitat of this medium sized tree able to reach 25m in height (Image 1).
-Bark is grey brown, firm and smooth on branches but develops a rougher wrinkled texture at the base of trunks (Image 2).
-Drooping bell-shaped flowers, typical for the genus, feature 5 white petals which aren't fringed at the apex.
+Temperate rainforests at higher altitudes, which receive frosts and snow in winter, are the preferred habitat of this medium sized tree up to 25m tall (Image 1).
+Bark is greyish brown, firm and smooth on branches, but develops a rougher wrinkled texture at the base of older trunks (Image 2).
+The drooping bell-shaped flowers are typical for the genus and feature 5 white petals, which aren't fringed at the apex.
 Flowering period is over summer (Image 3).
-The fleshy fruit (a drupe) turns black with full maturity and is up to 10 mm long (Image 4).
-Simple leaves with an alternate arrangement are; up to 8 cm long, oblong to more oblanceolate in shape with sharply toothed margins, dark green above, paler yellowish green beneath with a dense cover of felt-like hair, strong and stiff in texture (Images 4 & 5).
+The fleshy fruit (a drupe) turns black at full maturity and is up to 10mm long.
+It contains are woody and deeply grooved seed (Image 4).
+Simple leaves with an alternate arrangement are; up to 8cm long, oblong to more oblanceolate (reverse-lance-shaped) with sharply toothed margins, dark green above, paler yellowish green beneath with a dense cover of felt-like hair, strong and stiff in texture (Images 4 & 5).
 Distribution: Vic, & NSW

 Black Plum Diospyros australis Other names: Yellow Persimmon